About this tutorial

 When creating a new footprint in KiCad you will be promoted to select the mount type, select it according to our guidance above.

-Update an existing footprint
+Update an existing footprint (preferred method)

-1. Head to the Footprint Editor:
+1. Open the Footprint Editor

 2. Select the footprint using the tree view